clowdhaus/terraform-aws-vpc-v5/README.md

 - Support for AWS Network Firewall
 - Examples not only validate different configurations, but demonstrate different design patterns used for networking

+## Notes

+- VPC endpoints are one per AZ; subnets may wrap around and double/triple/etc. within an AZ -> VPC endpoints have to be separate

 ## Supported Resources

 ### Defaults